Route 96 Upgrade

 Nicholson Street tram stop upgrades

-In September 2018, six tram stops along two 1.3km sections on Nicholson Street between Carlton and Brunswick will be upgraded to platform and easy access style tram stops.
+From 1 to 15 September 2018, three tram stops along a 1.3km stretch of Nicholson Street between Carlton and Fitzroy will be upgraded to platform style stops.
 This will improve safety, accessibility and journey times for all passengers.

 In May 2018, we asked the community to provide their feedback on the proposed changes to tram stops 11 to 15 and 23 to 25.
 View the full consultation report below or on Get Involved - our online consultation space.